Back to the overview Article from | Shipbuilding & offshore industry

 Heavy‑duty bending technology as an economic prerequisite

-The investment pays off not through individual components, but through lower labour costs, stable processes and reduced risk over the entire project lifecycle.
+The investment therefore pays off not only through individual components, but through lower operating costs, high process reliability and long-term production planning security.

 Conclusion: economic stability through decoupling

 Tube bending does not replace welding in shipbuilding entirely.
 It replaces welding where cost, labour intensity and risk are highest.
-Heavy‑duty tube bending machines help to decouple production performance from the availability of scarce skilled labour.
+By reducing the number of welds, shortening production lead times and lowering labour requirements, manufacturers can significantly improve the economic efficiency of their fabrication processes.

 In an industry facing long‑term labour shortages, this decoupling becomes a decisive economic advantage.